 Breed Standard and Breed Characteristics

-These physical differences are the reason the China Kennel Union took the dicision to create two distinct breeds giving people with an interest in each breed a blue print to work to when breeding in the future.
+These physical differences are the reason that the China Kennel Union took the decision to create two distinct breeds giving people with an interest in each breed a blue print to work to when breeding in the future.

-Use the links below to see the breed standards published in January 2018
+Use the links below to read the complete standard for each breed, published in January 2018

 Chuandong Hound Characteristics

 The Chuandong Hound is a very unique breed with many characteristics that are more like cats than dogs in that they keep themselves impeccably clean licking their feet, under belly and legs clean if they are wet or muddy, are easy to house train will arch their backs and rub against your legs for attention as well as turning their ears individually to identify sounds they are very sure footed.They are extremely intelligent with a willingness to learn attaching quickly to family members which makes them alert house dogs.

 Chuandong Hounds are very affectionate, loving and loyal with all family members they adore Children who they are very gentle with.
 They can be talkative making a deep throaty noise in response to the same from their people!
 They enjoy playing with toys patting them with their feet and throwing them up to catch them as well as running around at great speed, but they are also happy just to be close to family members for cuddles they are great company and fun to have around, …

 All this character with the added bonus that they don’t moult and have a life span of 16 – 20 years!

 11 years old

 20 years old